kubewarden/kubewarden-controller/README.md

 ## Installation

-The kubewarden-controller can be deployed using a Helm chart.
+The adm-controller can be deployed using a Helm chart.
 For instructions, see https://charts.kubewarden.io.

 Please refer to our [quickstart](https://docs.kubewarden.io/quick-start) for more details.